The Online Safety Expert Group

 - The Online Safety Expert Group exists to ensure that new regulatory approaches genuinely reduce harms and do not create unintended consequences.

-- Most children will access social media in some form, so while many may not like that, they need to accept this reality
+- The reality is that with or without regulation most children will access online content in some form regardless, so while many may not like it, they need to accept this reality and ensure that protections are in place.